BeskarDev/nexus-rpg/docs/04-equipment/06-masterwork-items.md

 1. **Balanced.** If your Attribute Die results in a 1 or a 2 on your attack rolls, you can re-roll the test.
 You must take the results of the new roll.
 If this is a pierce weapon, you can also re-roll on a 3 for your Attribute Die.
 2. **Elegant.** This weapon loses 1 load (min.
 0,5) and gains the agile property.
 3. **Massive.** This non-light weapon gains heavy (d8) or increases its heavy property by one step (max. d12) if it is already heavy.
 It deals +1 weapon damage and increases it‘s load by 1.
 4. **Sharp.** This non-crush weapon gains the slash property.
-If it already was a slash weapon, it deals +1 slash damage instead.
+If it already was a slash weapon, it deals +1 weapon damage instead.

 ## Ranged Weapon Masterwork Properties